iot-edge-foundation/iot-edge-tradfri/README.md

 Fill in the desired properties of the IoT Edge module so you can start connecting to your tradfri hub:

 * gatewayName (required; choose a name that you like)
-* ipAddress (required; the IP address of the Trådfri hub; find it using some network scan tool or your in the ip logging of your router)
+* ipAddress (required; the IP address of the Trådfri hub; find it using some network scan tool or your in the ip logging of your router.
+Compare the MAC address on the back of your hub as reference)

 ```
 {